 At the summit two things we had to deal with were the large number of people and flies.
 There were so many flies.
 We ate our lunch quickly and a nice hiker took our summit photo.
 After just 25 min at the summit we starting down the other side towards our car at Ribbon Creek.

 It is a shorter hike heading following the south ridge to Ribbon Creek Day Use Area and much steeper with very little scrambling.
 Hiking north-south allowed for a better gradient for going uphill.
 I have hiked partway up the south ridge and it is a very challenging hike until you get onto the ridge.
 The initial hike off the ridge was similar to the north ridge.
 The trail cut through scree covered slopes with little vegetation.
 A couple of butterflies caught my eye as we passed a small outcrop of rocks.

 The exciting part of the south ridge came after 25 min when we came upon the rock out crop that we could see from the summit known as the Mushroom Garden.
 This was the only section of scrambling on the south ridge but appeared to be the most challenging for Volcano.
 I think it was challenging because the trail up the rocks was not as obvious.
-With a little direction and pushing by Emily Volcano was quickly up and over into the interior of the Mushroom Garden.
+With a little direction and pushing by Micah Volcano was quickly up and over into the interior of the Mushroom Garden.

 The Mushroom Garden was very interesting.
 Once inside you could see that the rocks had been thrust 90 degrees to almost vertical.
 We stopped for a few photos.
 Before leaving the rocks behind we passed by some marmots looking like sentries guarding their territory.